workga/psp/README.md

 You need to run ```make docker-build``` after changing dependencies, but changes in the code appear in running containers automatically.

-The current docker configuration is intended only for development, but not for production.
+The current docker configuration is intended only for development, not for production.

 ### Local run